M. A. Larson: List of episodes written by M. A. Larson

+Additionally, Larson is credited for the story of "Rarity Investigates!".

 Pennyroyal Academy

 Larson wrote Pennyroyal Academy which was published in November 2014 by Putnam.
 Larson was influenced by what he called "princess fatigue" in the popular culture during his time writing for Cartoon Network shows.
 Brainstorming from this, he considered a children's work where many different princesses would be together in one place, dealing with having to live together.
 He originally called it Princess Boot Camp, where the princess characters would undergo rigorous training in a parody of a military-like boot camp approach.
 As he began developing the book, he had read The Uses of Enchantment by Bruno Bettelheim, which analyzed works like Grimm's Fairy Tales using Freudian psychology and concluded that the darker elements of these stories enable children to help develop their emotions.
 Inspired by this analysis, Larson revamped his work over a six-year period to target a slightly older audience with scarier elements and with less humor.
 The resulting book became Pennyroyal Academy, which centers on school for budding princesses and knights that train to fight approaching armies led by evil witches.
 Larson noted that his experience with the characters of Friendship Is Magic resonated in his approach with Pennyroyal Academy.

 Pennyroyal Academy was well received by critics; the New York Times's Julie Klam called the work a "breathtakingly exciting novel", and despite the comparison to Harry Potter, felt the work stood on its own.
 Prior to publication, the work was picked up by Reese Witherspoon's production company, Pacific Standard, for a film adaption.
 Witherspoon, in her decision to pick up the work, stated that "there is a princess story that reflects the values young women truly want to embody … These princesses are strong, independent and fierce, and the knights are their match.
 In telling their story, Larson has created a magical universe that everyone will love to get lost in."

 Larson has since written two sequels, The Shadow Cadets of Pennyroyal Academy (2016) and The Warrior Princess of Pennyroyal Academy (2017).